arturopala/make-it-g8/src/main/resources/g8-build-template/README.md

 A [Giter8](http://www.foundweekends.org/giter8/) template for creating $templateDescription$
 $customReadmeHeader$

-To create a new project based on the template:
+How to create a new project based on the template?
 ==

 * Install g8 commandline tool (http://www.foundweekends.org/giter8/setup.html)